pascalreinhold/REDRES/docs/user_manual/7customization.md

 You can adjust the appearance of the simulation results as well as the [camera movement behavior](#camera-movement-behavior).
 The most important options are easily accessible in the [View](#view) dropdown menu in the top left corner.
-All remaining settings are divided into two categories:
-* [Rendering Parameters](#material-parameters), dealing wihth the sizes of different elements in the scene
-* [Movie Parameters](#user-preferences-window), dealing with the appearance of different elements in the scene

 ## View